Global-MINDS applications for 2019 EMJMD Scholarships are Closed.

 - Curriculum Vitae in English (preferred format: Europass).

 - Motivation letter in English (max.
 1000 words) demonstrating the applicant’s motivation, academic/professional background, professional goals and consistency between these and the Global-MINDS program objectives.

 - ***Applicants with Turkish citizenship assigned to Path C will be required to submit results of the ALES exam, with a minimum score of 55 (Equal Weighed).
 ALES is a national Graduate Education Science Exam, similar to the GRE, and compulsory for Turkish citizens.
 If not available during the time of the application, the certificate may be submitted during the second semester of study while at Koç University if the applicant is admitted.***

 - A scan of the applicant’s passport (a scan of the national ID will be accepted conditionally if the applicant does not have a passport at the time of application).
 Applicants with multiple nationalities must choose which one to use for their application, and include the corresponding materials.

 - Proof of current residence (residence certificate or a certificate from the applicant’s workplace, study institution or training institution; with certified translation to English).

-- A scan of a certified 1st cycle degree diploma with apostille (see Hague Apostille Convention Information) or alternative certification and certified English translation.
+- A scan of a certified 1st cycle degree diploma with apostille (see Hague Apostille Convention Information) or alternative legalization and certified English translation.

 - In case of degrees other than the Bachelor or Integrated Master (Bachelor and Master combined) degree, a statement of comparability issued by ENIC-NARIC is required.